MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Hardware-Guidance/Prototype.md

 **If you are a SoM provider or an ODM and would like to be added to the list below, please send email to winiotentsomhelp@microsoft.com or directly edit this page and submit a pull request.**

 ## Step 2: Evaluate Edition
 To get started, you can leverage the [Windows 10 IoT Enterprise 90 day Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
-To select which edition of Windows 10 IoT Enterprise you would like to work with, please see the [release notes](../Release_Notes.md).
+To select which edition of Windows 10 IoT Enterprise you would like to work with, please review [Features by Release](../Features.md).

 ## Step 3: Deploy an Image
 If your board comes with instructions on how to deploy Windows 10 IoT Enterprise, please follow that.